ecommerce-builder/ecom-docs/docs/jsclient/README.md

 ## More Information

-View the (source code for the Ecom JavaScript client library)[https://github.com/ecommerce-builder/ecom-js-client] or find instructions for installing the (npm package)[https://www.npmjs.com/package/@ecommerce-builder/ecom-js-client].
+View the [source code for the Ecom JavaScript client library](https://github.com/ecommerce-builder/ecom-js-client) or find instructions for installing the [npm package](https://www.npmjs.com/package/@ecommerce-builder/ecom-js-client).
 The source code is written in Typescript and compiled to ES5.
 Common JS, ES Module packages are both available as well as UMD brower builds.